Glitchfer/Nongky_Backend/README.md

 <h1 align="center">ExpressJS - Nongky RESTfull API</h1>

-#A system website app for...
+Nongky is a web-based application that is used to exchange messages in real time with known people.
+Apart from that, this project is to providing API for Nongky app to run its system.
 [More about Express](https://en.wikipedia.org/wiki/Express.js)

 ## Built With